luca-conterio/ROS_Project/first_project/README.md

 ## Launch
 Two simple launch files are provided:
-  * Simply use `roslaunch first_project.launch` to run the node.
+  * Simply use `roslaunch odom_project.launch` to run the node.
 Then if you want to reproduce the provided bag files, you can use `rosbag play <bag-files>`.
-  * In case you want to run both the node and the bag files at the sime time, you can launch the `first_project_with_bag.launch` file.
+  * In case you want to run both the node and the bag files at the sime time, you can launch the `odom_project_with_bag.launch` file.
 Both bag files will be reproduced in this way.

 ## Messages and Topics
 Data from the bag file is published onto three topics, that are used for the computation: